 How to Have a More Sustainable Holiday—While Keeping it Fun

 As can be seen by this list, you don’t have to turn up your nose at fun while keeping holiday celebrations planet-friendly.
 In fact, making sustainable swaps for some of your holiday favorites can create exciting new traditions.
-Like switching to 100% renewable energy with Rhythm, a single decision can have a really positive impact.
+Like switching to a Rhythm energy plan backed by 100% renewable energy, a single decision can have a really positive impact.
 And that’s what holiday cheer is all about, isn’t it?